 20) You will find a train station connected to the side of the airport terminal (turn left as you exit the baggage claim area).
 All trains that depart from that train station make their first stop at the Gare de Cornavin train station (a distance of about 4 km), which is where you are likely to want to get off to walk or transfer to a bus, tram, Uber or taxi to get to nearby hotels.
 Bus and taxi transportation are also available at the airport, of course.
 For getting to ITU directly, take Number 5 bus line to its stop Nations.

-21) If your hotel is near the Gare de Cornavin train station, the most convenient public transportation method to the ITU Montbrillant building is likely to be to take the Number 15 tram from the front of the train station to the Sismondi stop.
-If you miss the Sismondi stop, the next stop is Nations, which is the last stop on the route.
-ITU is in between the two stops, and just a short walk away.
-Alternatively, you can get bus lines Number 5, 8, 20 or 60 (formerly F) to its stop Nations; ITU is across the street.
-In addition to running between the Gare de Cornavin and ITU (Nations), the Number 5 bus also continues past the ITU and the Intercontinental Hotel to reach the Geneva Cointrin Airport.
+21) If your hotel is near the Gare de Cornavin train station, the most convenient public transportation method to the ITU Montbrillant building is likely to be to take the Number 15 tram from the front of the train station to the Nations stop.
+Note that this stop was formerly called Sismondi stop, and it is now the last stop on the route.
+ITU is just a short walk away, heading left across the street in the direction of travel.
+Alternatively, you can get bus lines Number 5, 8, 20 or 60 (formerly F) to the stop Nations; ITU is across the street.
+In addition to running between the Gare de Cornavin and ITU (Nations), the Number 5 bus also continues past the ITU to reach the Geneva Cointrin Airport.

 22) If you need to walk from the Montbrillant building to the meeting area of the Tower building through the Varembé building, there is an internal pathway.
 Basically, you go to floor number 1 of Montbrillant, pass through a connecting passage to the Varembé building until you get to the entrance reception area of the Varembé building, then go down a spiral staircase, zig-zag scan your way left, right, left, right, and go down a stairway on the left side of the hallway into the 2nd basement of the Tower; screens with signage can help you find your way.